-The reality is that workers comp protects employees and their employers, not independent contractors.
-So if you have independent contractors working in your home what should you do?
-Sometimes you may not even be aware the individual is a 1099 individual such as postal service individuals, hosting a Mary Kay party, or any number of other hard-working individuals.
+The reality is that workers comp protects employees and their employers, not consumers according to the Florida Department Of Financial Services.
+So what should you do if you have independent contractors working in your home?
+Sometimes you may not even be aware the individual is a 1099 independent contractor, such as some postal service workers, a Mary Kay representative, or any number of other hard-working individuals.

 Your homeowners insurance is your best protection when anyone is working in your home.

 Workers Compensation Insurance does not protect the consumer as many are falsely led to believe.
 Workers Compensation Insurance protects the employer should an employee injure themselves while on the job.

 Because Abby Services is a nurse registry that works with Independently Employed Caregivers it is at the caregivers’ discretion to independently obtain Workers Comp or any other desired insurance.